sabrinadowla14/Linux_Server_Configuration/README.md

 'sudo chown grader:grader /home/grader/.ssh/authorized_keys'
 'sudo nano /home/grader/.ssh/authorized_keys'

-# Open the .pub file and coppied the content into the authorized file.
+# Open the .pub file from your local machine and coppied the content into the authorized file.
 #Copy the rsa key generated on local machine to vm's authorized file and save
 # To copy press Ctrl+Shift+Alt, which will open up a text box.
 Paste the text into that box.
 # Then press Ctrl+Shift+Alt again to go back to the terminal.